hellosign/hellosign-embedded/README.md

 ### TypeScript

-Bindings for TypeScript have been lovingly added to the [DefinitelyTyped repo](https://github.com/DefinitelyTyped/DefinitelyTyped) for hellosign-embedded.
+TypeScript bindings for HelloSign Embedded are available in the [DefinitelyTyped repo](https://github.com/DefinitelyTyped/DefinitelyTyped).

 <br/>